valantic/vue-template/README.md

 Webpack supports to use an [alias](https://webpack.js.org/loaders/css-loader/#alias) for paths.
 Thanks to this feature, you don't need to define relative paths when importing one JavaScript file into an other.
 The `@` alias stands for the application root (`/app`).
 So for example you can just write `import options from '@/setup/options'` in any file to import the `options.js` file from the `setup` folder without caring about relative path resolving.

+## Build chain

+The build chain uses a combined solution of Typescript and Babel:

+1. The webpack ts-loader shows TS errors and compiles the Typescript to Javascript files
+2. The webpack babel-loader compiles the Javascript files to the final outpu based on the babel-preset and browserlist

+The reasons why we choose this setup are:

+1. Using just the `ts-loader` can only use an esXXXX Target, but not a browser / feature depending solution like browserlist
+2. Using just the `babel-loader` with the `@babel/preset-typescript`, one does not get typescript errors in the command line without starting a second `tsc` command

+### tsconfig Target

+At the moment, we are using `es2019` as typescript build target.
+The reason is, that `esNext` / `es2020` are not transpiling `optional-chaining` and `nullish-coalescing` and webpack 4 cannot handle them

 ## Node.js and NPM

 Please see the separate [package.md](package.md).